YouTube TV Review

 YouTube TV includes Unlimited of Cloud DVR storage.

 YouTube TV includes 60 channels including 32 top cable channels.
 See the full list: YouTube TV Channels.

 How many streams are allowed at once on YouTube TV?

 YouTube TV allows up to 3 devices at the same time.
 See more details: YouTube TV Simultaneous Streams

 YouTube TV includes ABC, CBS, Fox, NBC, Telemundo, The CW, and Univision in most, but not all markets.
 See the full list: YouTube TV Local Channels.

 YouTube TV includes live sports from ESPN, ESPN2, FS1, Fox Sports 2, NBA TV, NFL Network, TBS, TNT, and USA Network.
 See the full list: YouTube TV Sports Channels.

 Does YouTube TV offer premium channels?

-YouTube TV offers premium channels like EPIX, HBO, Hi-Yah, Showtime, and Starz for an additional fee.
+YouTube TV offers premium channels like EPIX, HBO, Showtime, and Starz for an additional fee.
 See the full list: YouTube TV Premium Channels.